 The film they created together was their finest work, and Mankiewicz wanted to hang on to that.

-For this reason, Orson taking sole writing credit angered him.
+For this reason, the idea of Welles taking sole writing credit angered him.
 “I’m particularly furious at the incredibly insolent description of how Orson wrote his masterpiece,” Mankiewicz said in a letter to his father.
 “The fact is that there isn’t one single line in the picture that wasn’t in writing – writing from and by me – before ever a camera turned.”

-Indeed, Mankiewicz was the smartest person in the room.
-But his drinking problem got in the way of a true triumph.
-He died from bad kidneys in 1953.
-His last film, The Pride of St. Louis, did not come close to the success of Citizen Kane.
+More often than not, Mankiewicz was the smartest person in the room.
+But his drinking problem ultimately got in the way of a true triumph.
+He died from bad kidneys in 1953 at age 55.

-Similarly, Welles saw the loser and genius in Mankiewicz.
-Ultimately, giving him the credit he deserved in a quote about his death.
-“He saw everything with clarity.
+Ultimately, Welles saw the loser and genius in Mankiewicz — even after he died.
+Despite their intense feud, Welles was quoted as saying, “He saw everything with clarity.
 No matter how odd or how right or how marvelous his point of view was, it was always diamond white.
 Nothing muzzy.”